 From sea level to an altitude of more than 11000 ft in an hour is not something your body is used to.
 So make sure you reach Cusco a day or two early and get acclimatized.
 My husband had a bad headache on the first day in Cusco, the coca tea and chewing the coca leaves helped him a lot.

-Here is a brief account of my most exhilarating trek till date.
+Here is a brief account of my most exhilarating trek to date.
 I have added enough photos to spark your wanderlust!

 Day 1 – Cusco To Salkantay Lodge